backdrop-contrib/better_exposed_filters/README.txt

 -- CONTACT --

-The current maintainer for this project is Mike Keran (mikeker - http://drupal.org/user/192273) He can be contacted through his personal web site (http://MikeKeran.com) for work on this module or other Drupal projects.
+The maintainer for this project is Mike Keran (mikeker - http://drupal.org/user/192273) He can be contacted through his personal web site (http://MikeKeran.com) for work on this module or other custom projects.

 -- CREDIT --